papaemmelab/Gao_NC_CH/facets-ch/README.md

 ## Usage

 The following steps are required to run analysis using FACETS-CH.

-1. Build a panel of normal (PON) composed of unmatched normal samples sequenced using the same panel.
+1. Build a database (`-db`).
+Gather a panel of normal (PON) composed of unmatched normal samples sequenced using the same panel.
 We recommend >100 samples with both genders with optimal performance.
+Run `snp-pileup` on all samples and store results in `db/pon_pileups`.
+Then generate the following files:
+    - `snp_blacklist.tsv`: A list of SNPs that will be excluded from copy number profile
+    - `het_whitelist.tsv`: A list of heterozygous SNPs that will be included in the profile
+    - `het_bias.tsv`: The allelic mapping bias for each heterozygous SNPs on the whitelist The above files should be in the `db` main directory.

 2. Run pileup using `snp-pileup` from the FACETS package, using a DBSNP VCF.
 Example: